IQSS/clarify/README.md

 <img src="man/figures/README-example-1.png" width="80%" />

-`simbased` provides a shortcut for computing average marginal effects and comparisons between average adjusted predictions, `sim_ame()`, which is essentially a wrapper for `sim_apply()` with extra processing.
+`{simbased}` provides a shortcut for computing average marginal effects and comparisons between average adjusted predictions, `sim_ame()`, which is essentially a wrapper for `sim_apply()` with extra processing.
 We can compute the log marginal risk ratio below: